jhkim792/Tipper/README.md

-# Pre-work - *Name of App Here*
+# Pre-work - *Tipper*

 Tipper is a tip calculator application for iOS.

 Submitted by: Jonathan Kim

-Time spent: 5 hours spent in total
+Time spent: 7 hours spent in total

 ## User Stories